Infineon/mtb-example-psoc4-msclp-low-power-csd-proximity/README.md

 1. Measure the SNR as mentioned in the [Operation](#operation) section.

-   Measure the SNR by placing your hand above the proximity loop at maximum proximity height (35 mm in this case).

 2. If the SNR is less than 5:1 increase the number of sub-conversions.
 Edit the number of sub-conversions (N<sub>sub</sub>) directly in the **Widget/Sensor parameters** tab of the CAPSENSE&trade; Tuner.

    **Note:** Number of sub-conversion should be greater than or equal to 8.

-3. PSoC&trade; 4000T CAPSENSE&trade; has a built-in CIC2 filter which increases the resolution for the same scan time.
-This example has the CIC2 filter enabled.
+3. PSOC&trade; 4 CAPSENSE&trade; devices with MSCLP have a built-in CIC2 filter. wEnabling the CIC2 filter increases the resolution while maintaining the same scan time.

 4. Load the parameters to the device and measure SNR as mentioned in steps 10 and 11 in the [Monitor data using the Tuner Application](#monitor-data-using-the-tuner-application) section.